abecryptools/ACABELLA/README.md

    - Marloes Venema, University of Wuppertal and Raboud University
    - Greg Alpár, Open University of the Netherlands and Radboud University

+## In memoriam

+We would like to honor the memory of Antonio, who worked on ACABELLA and the early stages of the Ven23 extension (which is covered by the [ISABELLA extension](https://github.com/lincolncryptools/ISABELLA)), but sadly enough passed away before he could see the fruits of his labor.
+He is missed tremendously, and we hope that his memory carries on through his works, both those that he finished and worked on at the time of his death.

+## ACABELLA extensions

+As part of the [ISABELLA](https://eprint.iacr.org/2024/1352) paper, the ACABELLA tool was extended to cover a broader class of schemes.
+This extension can be found [here](https://github.com/lincolncryptools/ISABELLA).

 ## Requirements

 - For ACABELLA: